shibapm/PackageConfig/README.md

 }
 ```

-Then for example in your `main.swift` in `Example` target you can load your config like this:
+Then for example in your `main.swift` in executable `Example` target you can load your config like this:

 ```swift
 import ExampleConfig